AgenttiX/agenttix.github.io/it/active_directory.md

 [Mimikatz](https://github.com/gentilkiwi/mimikatz).
 To mitigate against this, enable Credential Guard with a [group policy](https://docs.microsoft.com/en-us/windows/security/identity-protection/credential-guard/credential-guard-manage).
-However, Credential Guard does not protect the password being stolen with a keylogger or a malicious
+However, Credential Guard does not protect the password from being stolen with a keylogger or a malicious
 [Security Support Provider](https://docs.microsoft.com/en-us/windows/win32/rpc/security-support-providers-ssps-)
 (SSP) when you log in.